Signed in as:

 At Skye’s the Limit!
 Foundation, we believe prevention begins with connection.

-Our programs are designed to strengthen protective factors, build leadership capacity, and create meaningful spaces where youth and families can express themselves, develop competence, and contribute to their communities.
+Our programs are designed to strengthen protective factors that support youth wellbeing, build leadership capacity, and create meaningful spaces where youth and families can express themselves, develop competence, and contribute to their communities.

 Programs may include:

-Our focus is not simply on artistic skill, but on building internal capacity — confidence, connection, and competence.
+Our goal is not simply to teach art, but to help youth build internal capacity — confidence, connection, and competence.

 Healthy families are one of the strongest protective factors for youth wellbeing.